 Decision 963/QĐ-BCT

-Vietnam's MOIT TOU window restructure — peak now runs 17:30–22:30 Mon–Sat continuously, off-peak shifts to 00:00–06:00.
-In force since 22 April 2026.
+Vietnam's MOIT proposed TOU window restructure — when it takes effect, peak will run 17:30–22:30 Mon–Sat continuously, off-peak shifts to 00:00–06:00.
+Issued 22 April 2026; applies from the next EVN average retail tariff adjustment.

 Key facts